November 23, 2022

 We will continue to work with Oregon Department of Fish and Wildlife (ODFW) through their Salmon and Trout Enhancement Program (STEP) to restore our native fish populations and create ample angling opportunities.
 Our Fish Eggs to Fry program will bring salmon or trout eggs into more than 700 classrooms throughout the Portland metro area for students to raise as they learn about the importance of salmon and trout to our local communities and ecosystem.
 This April, we’ll continue putting on our Hooked on Family Fishing Day to teach many families casting, trout anatomy, water safety and more.

-Consider making a contribution on Giving Tuesday or through our website to sustain our current events, programs, and opportunities, and those we’re working hard to plan and roll out in the new year.
+Consider making a contribution on our website to sustain our current events, programs, and opportunities, and those we’re working hard to plan and roll out in the new year.
 Collectively, we are excited about taking on work that makes a difference and utilizing the opportunities that are given to the Steelheaders as an organization.
 These contributions serve to help assure we have a Place to Fish and Fish to Catch!

 Again, Thank you for your continued support.